rodanmuro/english-dictation/planning/MVP_IMPLEMENTATION_PLAN.md

 # MVP Implementation Plan - English Dictation App

+## Project Goal

+The English Dictation App is a web-based learning tool designed to help users improve their English listening comprehension and typing skills through interactive dictation practice using YouTube videos.

+### What the App Does:
+1. **User submits a YouTube URL** - Any educational or English-language video
+2. **Automatic processing** - The app downloads the audio and generates accurate subtitles using AI transcription (Deepgram)
+3. **Interactive practice** - Users listen to short video segments and type what they hear, receiving real-time character-by-character validation
+4. **Immediate feedback** - The app validates typing accuracy instantly, tracks errors, and guides users through each segment

+### Target Users:
+- English language learners who want to improve listening skills
+- Students practicing dictation and typing accuracy
+- Anyone wanting to learn English through authentic YouTube content

+### Key Value Proposition:
+Turn any YouTube video into an interactive English learning exercise with AI-powered transcription and instant feedback - no manual subtitle creation needed.

+---

 ## Architecture Decisions

 - ✅ **Storage:** SRT files saved to filesystem (`app/static/audios/*.srt`)